awslabs/aws-jwt-verify/README.md

 `aws-jwt-verify` does not require users to specify the algorithm (`alg`) to verify JWT signatures with.
 Rather, the `alg` is selected automatically from the JWT header, and matched against the `alg` (if any) on the selected JWK.
 We believe this design decision makes it easier to use this library: one less parameter to provide, that developers potentially would not know which value to provide for.

-At first sight, this design decision may seem dubious, because the JWT header, and thus the `alg` in it, is under threat actor control.
+To readers who are intimately aware of how JWT verification in general should work, this design decision may seem dubious, because the JWT header, and thus the `alg` in it, would be under potential threat actor control.
 But this is mitigated because `aws-jwt-verify` only allows a limited set of algorithms anyway, all asymmetric: RS256, RS384, RS512, ES256, ES384, ES512.
 The egregious case of `alg` with value `none` is explicitly not supported, nor are symmetric algorithms, and such JWTs would be considered invalid.

-If the JWK that's selected for verification (see [The JWKS cache](#the-jwks-cache)) has an `alg`, it must match the JWT header's `alg`, or the JWT is considered invalid. `alg` is an optional JWK field, but in practice present in most implementations (such as Amazon Cognito).
+If the JWK that's selected for verification (see [The JWKS cache](#the-jwks-cache)) has an `alg`, it must match the JWT header's `alg`, or the JWT is considered invalid. `alg` is an optional JWK field, but in practice present in most implementations (such as Amazon Cognito User Pools).

 ### Enforcing the algorithm (`alg`)